seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CLOTEN**
 You have abused me:
-‘His meanest garment!’
+'His meanest garment!'

 **IMOGEN**
 Ay, I said so, sir:
-If you will make’t an action, call witness to’t.
+If you will make't an action, call witness to't.

 **CLOTEN**
 I will inform your father.

 **IMOGEN**
 Your mother too:
-She’s my good lady, and will conceive, I hope,
+She's my good lady, and will conceive, I hope,
 But the worst of me.
 So, I leave you, sir,
 To the worst of discontent.

 *Exeunt*

 ### SCENE IV.
 Rome.
-Philario’s house.
+Philario's house.

 *Enter POSTHUMUS and PHILARIO*